BorisKotlyarov/bumburum/README.md

 # Bumburum #
-Changing the color of text in the console is very easy, especially if you use colors-lite
+Changing the color of text in the console is very easy, especially if you use **bumburum**

 ![bumburum](asserts/screen_2.png)